Shockah/Nickel/docs/player-guide.md

 	* While the actual place you extract to does not matter for playing mods, it is recommended to extract to the game's Steam folder (`C:\Program Files\Steam\steamapps\common\Cobalt Core` by default).
 This will help when debugging any potential issues, and will also help when creating mods of your own.
 Additionally, this is the path where the [Vortex mod manager for NexusMods](https://www.nexusmods.com/about/vortex/) will look for Nickel to be installed.
 Alternatively, if you are not interested in using Vortex, the game's application data folder (`%appdata%\CobaltCore`) is also a good spot for installing Nickel.
 3. Open the extracted Nickel folder.
 4. Double-click `NickelLauncher.exe` to start Nickel to let it do its initial setup.
-	* While it is unlikely, if `NickelLauncher.exe` happens not to work, you can alternatively try running `Nickel.exe` instead, but doing so will reduce some of the Nickel's logging capabilities.
+	* While it is unlikely, if `NickelLauncher.exe` happens not to work, you can alternatively try running `Nickel.exe` instead, but doing so will reduce some of Nickel's logging capabilities.

 ## Steam Deck / Linux (Proton)